JetBrains/intellij-sdk-docs/topics/user_interface_components/status_bar_widgets.md

 The first argument to the method is the factory that created the widget.
 To get it, use `com.intellij.openapi.wm.impl.status.widget.StatusBarWidgetsManager.findWidgetFactory()` where pass the widget ID and a boolean value that describes whether the widget will be visible or not.

-Also, you need to [update](#how-to-update-widget-programmatically) the widget for the changes to take effect.
+Also, you need to update the widget for the changes to take effect with `com.intellij.openapi.wm.impl.status.widget.StatusBarWidgetsManager.updateWidget()`.

-## How to update widget programmatically

-To update a widget, use `com.intellij.openapi.wm.impl.status.widget.StatusBarWidgetsManager.updateWidget()`.

-## How to show widget in LightEdit mode
+## Showing widget in LightEdit mode

 By default, widgets aren't shown in LightEdit mode.
 To show a widget, implement the `com.intellij.ide.lightEdit.LightEditCompatible` interface in your factory.